oRESANo/Udacity-CarND-Advanced-Lane-Lines/README.md

 ## Installation
 ---
-FYI
+N/A

 ## theory of pipeline
 ---
+The pipeline is included by multiple functions, they are camera calibration, etc...

 ### Camera Calibration
+---

-##### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).